Legislature(2021 - 2022)GRUENBERG 120

 REPRESENTATIVE KAUFMAN asked if HB 3 goes far enough to

-encompass the state's cybersecurity needs.
-Additionally, he
+encompass the state's cybersecurity needs and whether the bill

-asked if Hb 3 is missing any components.
+is missing any components.

-is a significant start.
+but the proposed legislation is a significant start.

 3:22:02 PM